Skip to content

 Then locate the published table by its identifier:

-If you want the full record for one row, inspect it directly:
+If you want the full table record, inspect it directly:

 If your local project auth has expired or your .env does not yet contain fresh project JWTs, refresh them first: